reactioncommerce/redoc/packages/meteor-react-router-ssr/README.md

 #### routes
 Your main `<Route />` node of your application.<br />
-**Notice that their is no `<Router />` element, ReactRouterSSR takes care of creating it on the client and server with the correct parameters**
+**Notice that there is no `<Router />` element, ReactRouterSSR takes care of creating it on the client and server with the correct parameters**

 #### clientOptions (optional)
+- `historyHook`: [function(history) : newHistory] - Hook something into history client side.
+- `props` [object]: The additional arguments you would like to give to the `<Router />` component on the client.
+- `wrapperHook` [function(App) : Component]: You can wrap the react-router element with your own providers.
+- `rehydrateHook` [function(data)]: Receive the rehydrated object that was dehydrated during server side rendering.
 - `rootElement` [string]: The root element ID your React application is mounted with (defaults to `react-app`)
 - `rootElementType` [string]: Set the root element type (defaults to `div`)
 - `rootElementAttributes`[array]: Set the root element attributes as an array of tag-value pairs.
 I.e. `[['class', sidebar main], ['style', 'background-color: white']]`
-- `props` [object]: The additional arguments you would like to give to the `<Router />` component on the client.
-- `history`: History object to use.
-You can use `new ReactRouter.history.createHistory()`, `new ReactRouter.history.createHashHistory()` or `new ReactRouter.history.createMemoryHistory()`
-- `wrapper` [React component]: Wrapping your whole application client-side
-- `createReduxStore` [callback]: (if using Redux) A callback returning the application's redux store.
-See example below.

 #### serverOptions (optional)
 - `props` [object]: The additional arguments you would like to give to the `<Router />` component on the server.
+- `htmlHook` [function(html) : newHtml]: Prepare the HTML before sending it to the client
+- `historyHook` [function(history): newHistory]: Hook something on the history server side.
+- `dehydrateHook` [function() : data]: Supply data that should be dehydrated and sent to client.
+- `fetchDataHook` [function(components) : Array<Promise>]: Trigger the fetchData on your components that have it
 - `preRender` [function(req, res)]: Executed just before the renderToString
 - `postRender` [function(req, res)]: Executed just after the renderToString
 - `dontMoveScripts` [bool]: Keep the script inside the head tag instead of moving it at the end of the body
-- `wrapper` [React component]: Wrapping your whole application server-side
-- `createReduxStore` [callback]: (if using Redux) A callback returning the application's redux store.
-See example below.
+- `disableSSR` [bool]: Disable server-side rendering, in case the application depends on code which doesn't work on the server.
+- `loadingScreen` [string]: An HTML string to display while the page renders, in case the `disableSSR` option is set to true.

 ### Scripts
 Unless you disabled it, the scripts yo have in the header will be moved down at the end of the body tag.